Best Bob Dylan covers

 By Philip Osborn

-I hope you enjoyed looking through my best-ever cover versions listed on the blog a little while ago.
+I hope you enjoyed looking through my best-ever cover versions listed on Listening Through The Lens a little while ago.
 As mentioned then, in compiling my lists, I found Bob Dylan had volumes of artists prepared to cover his songs, so some respect needed to be given.
 I concluded he was due his own list.

 There have been many hundreds of covers recorded, too many to make a definite best-of-list.
 Again, these are just my personal favourites and in no particular order.
 Five decades of songs, so plenty of artists have taken on the task.
 It seems his golden era of the 60’s is a favourite source of material as many of the covers are songs from this period.
 Some choices are a completely different take on the songs, while others are faithful to the original renditions (although generally fleshed out with more instrumentation).

 - ”All Along The Watchtower” – Jimi Hendrix (1968) Original (1967)